Learn Photo Editor Tutorials

 By Rach DePaoli | Photo Editor Tutorials

 While some of the best photography is captured in natural light, it’s not always a perfect shot from the get-go.
 When you’re taking a portrait or a landscape photo, you may have to underexpose your photo when shooting to ensure that you don’t lose any data in the overexposed parts of the photo.
-I always used to get annoyed with photographers who did this because I was trained to rely on cameras for photography and not editing software – but let me tell you, most photographers shoot their photos underexposed for this reason and then adjust them in post-processing.
-If you shoot like this, you might be reaching for the Exposure tool to brighten the shot in the editing process, but I want to tell you about my favorite and most-used tool: Levels.
+If you shoot like this, you might be reaching for the Exposure tool to brighten the shot in the editing process.
+That's where the Levels tool comes in handy.

-Contrary to the Exposure tool, which can quickly help you adjust the basics like overall brightness and contrast, the Levels tool gives you individual control over the highlights, mid-tones, and shadows.
+Contrary to the Exposure tool, which makes for quick adjustments to the basics like overall brightness and contrast, the Levels tool gives you individual control over the highlights, mid-tones, and shadows.
 Even if the lighting was too dark or your camera settings were a little off while shooting, you can easily manipulate the light in BeFunky’s Photo Editor with the Levels tool.
 If you haven’t upgraded to a BeFunky Plus account, you can edit with the Levels tool in preview mode.
-But be warned, after seeing how much control you have with the Levels tool, you’ll want to be part of BeFunky Plus forever.

 Anatomy of the Levels Tool

 The adjustments within the Levels tool can seem a little overwhelming if you’ve never used it before but we are going to break down each option and tell you what they do so you have a better understanding – after all, knowledge is power.
-When you are ready to give this a try, navigate to BeFunky’s Photo Editor and upload an image by choosing a file from the Open button at the top of the screen, or simply dragging-and-dropping an image into the interface.
-From the Edit tab in the left-hand menu, scroll to the bottom to access the Levels tool.
-Now, check out what each of these options can do for adjusting your photo’s exposure.
+When you are ready to give this a try, navigate to BeFunky’s Photo Editor and upload an image to your canvas.
+From the Edit tab, scroll to the Brightness category to find the Levels tool.
+Now, check out what each of these options can do to adjust your photo’s exposure.

 levels tool min input

-The Max Input, on the other hand, controls all of the highlights within your image.
+The Max Input slider, on the other hand, adjusts the highlights.
 Decreasing the slider will brighten all of the light sources in your photos, and you'll find that moving the slider entirely to the left will turn your image white.

 levels tool max input